 May 2010 NHS Support for the Carers and family following bereavement

 Following Joe’s death nobody from the Mental Health Crisis Team that had been treating her contacted her husband Chris to check what help and support her needed.

-- The clinical records detail how the Crisis Team Manger contacted the Health Visitors advising them as “he has the support of his family” DO NOT TO MAKE CONTACT FOR 6 TO 8 WEEKS
+- The clinical records detail how the Crisis Team Manger contacted the Health Visitors advising them as “he has the support of his family” DO NOT TO MAKE CONTACT

 - Whilst expecting the grieving dad to cope with support from his family, the Crisis Team Manager went on to discuss members of her own team and members and Health Visitors staff being offered immediate counselling and support!

 Thankfully the Health Visitors ignored that advice from the Crisis Team Manager and left a hand-written letter offering their condolences and telling Chris to contact them any time he needed their help or support...
 “Evidence of a Caring Profession”.